-History from mother Examination of newborn History from mother Has the baby had convulsions?
+History from mother Examination of newborn Has the baby had convulsions?
 Has the baby had diarrhoea?
 If so, for how long?
-Breathing: - count the number of breaths in one minute Local Infections: look at the umbilicus (is it red and draining pus, does the redness extend to the skin?) is pus draining from the ears or eyes?
-Jaundice: look for jaundice on hands and feet Is there any difficulty in feeding?
-Feeding: Is the baby breast-fed and how many times per day?
-Has the baby been given any other fluids or foods? weigh the baby; determine weight for age if necessary, assess breast feeding (look for positioning, attachment and suckling) look for white patches in the mouth (thrush)
+Breathing: count the number of breaths in one minute look for chest indrawing look for nasal flaring listen for grunting Consciousness: see if the baby is difficult to wake look and feel for neck stiffness and/or bulging fontanelle look at baby's movements (are they less than expected, symmetrical?) listen to the baby's cry (is it high-pitched, weak or absent?)
+Temperature: measure temperature (is it above or below 36.5°C?)
+Local Infections: look at the umbilicus (is it red and draining pus, does the redness extend to the skin?) is pus draining from the ears or eyes?
+Jaundice: le there any difficulty in feeding? look for jaundice on hands and feet Is there any difficulty in feeding?
+Feeding:weigh the baby; determine weight for age Is the baby breast-fed and how many times per day?
+Has the baby been given any other fluids or foods? weight the baby, determine weight to age if necessary, assess breast feeding (look for positioning, attachment and suckling) look for white patches in the mouth (thrush)